nishtahir/language-kotlin/README.md

-# Kotlin Language
+# Kotlin Textmate Grammar

-A Textmate compatible grammar for the Kotlin language.
+This repository contains a textmate compatible grammar for the Kotlin language.

+## Contributing

+When contributing to this repository, please first discuss the change you wish to make via issue, before making a change.

+Please note we have a code of conduct, please follow it in all your interactions with the project.